 First, let’s define plastic.
 Plastics according to EcoLife are human-made synthetic polymers made from long chains of carbon and other elements.
-Through a process called cracking, crude oil and natural gases are converted to hydrocarbon monomers like ethylene, propylene, styrene, vinyl chloride, ethylene glycol, and so on.
+Through a process called cracking, crude oil, and natural gases are converted to hydrocarbon monomers like ethylene, propylene, styrene, vinyl chloride, ethylene glycol, and so on.
 These are then mixed with other chemicals to produce a desired finished product, plasticizers like phthalates to make PVC soft, butadiene to make plastic code 7 tough, and many others.
 Additional additives include bacteria, heat, light, color, and friction.
 To create the desired form and shape of the plastic, the materials are finally cast, spun, molded, fabricated, extruded, or applied as a coating on another material.

 PLASTIC IS EVERYWHERE

 Plastics can be found everywhere in our lives, in our homes, our vehicles, our clothes, and even inside our own bodies.
-It is not an exaggeration, plastic is part of a lot of products we use like cases for electronics, vending machine cups, food packaging, food containers, refrigerator liners, beverage containers, and bottles, cleaning product containers, hair product, product containers, shopping bags, cabling, pipes, wood composites, produce bags, flexible food containers, shrink wrap, lining for cardboard, wire coverings, toys, cookware and dishes, moldings, toys, insulation for electronics, lamination for paper, nylon materials, car moldings, fishing line, toothbrushes, beverage bottles, DVDs and CDs, CD and DVD cases, eyeglasses and contact lenses, traffic lights, lenses, textiles, medical implants, aerospace parts, food film, microwaveable packages, biodegradable beverage bottles and dishes, light diffusers for vehicles, Plexiglas, large and small appliances, auto parts, pipes, foam products, coatings for fry pans (Teflon) and water slides, shower curtains, flooring, and windows.
+It is not an exaggeration, plastic is part of a lot of products we use like cases for electronics, vending machine cups, food packaging, food containers, refrigerator liners, beverage containers, and bottles, cleaning product containers, hair products, product containers, shopping bags, cabling, pipes, wood composites, produce bags, flexible food containers, shrink wrap, lining for cardboard, wire coverings, toys, cookware and dishes, moldings, toys, insulation for electronics, lamination for paper, nylon materials, car moldings, fishing line, toothbrushes, beverage bottles, DVDs and CDs, CD and DVD cases, eyeglasses and contact lenses, traffic lights, lenses, textiles, medical implants, aerospace parts, food film, microwaveable packages, biodegradable beverage bottles, and dishes, light diffusers for vehicles, Plexiglas, large and small appliances, auto parts, pipes, foam products, coatings for fry pans (Teflon) and water slides, shower curtains, flooring, and windows.